Microsoft/azure-docs.pt-pt/articles/sql-database/dns-alias-powershell.md

     -ServerDNSAliasName $SqlServerDnsAliasName;
 ```

-### <a name="actual-console-output-from-the-powershell-example"></a>Resultado da consola real do exemplo do PowerShell
+### <a name="actual-console-output-from-the-powershell-example"></a>Saída de console real do exemplo do PowerShell

-A seguinte saída de consola foi copiada e colada a partir de uma execução real.
+A saída do console a seguir foi copiada e colada de uma execução real.

 ```powershell
 You must log into Azure once per powershell_ise.exe session,